Skip to Main Content

 Do you provide certified dive teams?

-Yes, all our underwater crews are certified commercial divers with film production experience in Peruvian waters.
-Teams include underwater cinematographers, focus pullers, safety divers, and dive supervisors as required, familiar with both Pacific and Amazonian conditions.
+Yes.
+All our underwater crews are certified commercial divers with film-production experience in Peruvian waters.
+Each team brings dive shooters, focus pullers, safety divers, and dive supervisors as needed, all at home in Pacific and Amazonian conditions.

 Can you film in pools and tanks?

-Yes, we work in controlled environments including swimming pools and studio water facilities in Lima.
-These controlled settings are ideal for actor work, product shots, and sequences requiring precise control.
+Yes.
+We work in controlled settings, including swimming pools and studio water tanks in Lima.
+These spaces are ideal for actor work, product shots, and scenes that need precise control.

 What about actor safety underwater?